15 Best Salad Greens to Grow Indoors

 organicbazar

-Ambad bhaji in India is a tangy and healthy leafy green.
-With little maintenance, you can enjoy its nutritious health benefits!
-Sorrel is not a great candidate for container gardening, mainly because it needs extra room to grow and is slightly fussy about watering, but if you keep the soil well-drained and sow the seeds 6-inches apart, it’s sure to give a healthy harvest in no time!
+Ambad bhaji in India are tangy and healthy salad greens.
+With little maintenance, you can enjoy their nutritious health benefits!
+Sorrel is not a great candidate for container gardening, mainly because it needs extra room to grow and is slightly fussy about watering, but if you sow the seeds 6 inches apart, it’s sure to give a healthy harvest!

 10. Yarrow